 Across the country housing prices have been going up; and in places like California they’ve been going up significantly.
 In some areas of California prices are higher than they were pre-mortgage crisis.
 To be clear, they’ve not been going up because of toxic loan programs seen prior to 2008.
+The reasons for the increase differ from 2008 but it still has many concerned that the growth rate is unstable.

 Prices Have Been Going Up For Two Main Reasons: